IELTS Essay Sample 1126 - People are leaving rural areas to live in the city

-Ever increasing migration from rural areas to cities has grabbed attentions of the authorities and this is a serious concern in some countries.
-This essay will connote the over-population of metropolises as one of the profound impacts of this phenomenon and will submit the facilitating, specifically entertainment and employment, as a solution to reverse it.
+Rapid migration of people from rural areas to cities has created serious concerns in many countries.
+This essay suggests that a higher population is one of the profound impacts of this phenomenon that leads to numerous issues.
+It also proposes that creating facilitating, specifically entertainment and employment in rural areas, as a solution to it.

-Undoubtedly, an escalating number of city-dwellers, particularly in mega cities is going to become a major challenge for the municipalities and state authorities, which could considerably stem from depopulation of rural areas.
+Undoubtedly, a great number of city-dwellers, particularly in megacities is a major challenge for the municipalities and state authorities, which could considerably stem from the depopulation of rural areas.
 As a case in point, a vast number of the country residents have immigrated to Tehran in recent years.
-Because of this, Tehran has become well-pronounced as one of the most populous capitals in the globe, with which it has confronted a diversity of stumbling blocks concerning urban management.
-It seems that urban living attractions can be the root reason behind this issue.
+Because of this, Tehran is one of the most populous cities which leads to higher living costs, accommodation scarcity, pollution, traffic congestions, increasing crime rates and unhygienic living standard.

-It is obvious that straightening out the problem of rural depopulation would not be practically simple.
-Yet, governments' investing in facilitating rural areas by recreation facilities and creating more job opportunities could be somehow an effective action in terms of persuading rustic people to stay in their places rather than experiencing an unclear future in big cities.
-To illustrate, some way-out cities in Europe have implemented loads of projects concerning installing some recreation centres near the countries, which have notably appealed the rural people.
-By this way, it has been possible to control the migration to cities.
+Straightening out the problem of rural depopulation would not be practically simple.
+Yet, the government's investing in facilitating rural areas by recreation facilities and creating more job opportunities could be somehow effective in terms of persuading pastoral people rather than migrating to big cities.
+To illustrate, some way-out cities in Europe have implemented several projects concerning installing some recreation centres near the countries, which have notably attracted rural people.
+In this way, it has been possible to control the migration to cities.
 Besides, many rural people migrate to cities for better jobs, treatments or education.
-Establishing quality schools, healthcare centres and creating more employment facilities could effectively reduce the number of people migrate to cities from rural areas each year.
+Establishing quality schools, healthcare centres, and creating more employment opportunities could effectively reduce the migration trend.

 [Written by - Behzad Babaei ]